shivam12prakash/lets-connect/README.md

 The application consists of Resuable Registration and Login components which validates the user based on JSON WebToken generated and allows user to register and Login.

-After Successfull Login the User can able to see all the post and various components like User's Info and Social Media Info, Advertisement Component,FriendList and existing posts.
+After Successful Login the User can able to see all the post and various components like User's Info and Social Media Info, Advertisement Component,FriendList and existing posts.

 User can upload a Post with description and all the user's post are rendered can available to user on User's Profile Page.
 The uploaded post is now visible along with all the posts present.